Diagram: Cloud Application Firewall.

 Cisco can help customers close the complexity of multiple-point products and introduce additional security services for your SaaS environments under one security solution, Cisco CloudLock.
 It has UEBA, Application Firewall, DLP, and CASB.
 This has been extended to secure access service edge (SASE) with Cisco Umbrella, which we will touch on at the end of the post.

-CASB solutions negotiate access security between the user and the cloud application on its behalf.
-CASB solutions go beyond merely “permitting” or “denying” access.
+CASB solutions negotiate access security between the user and the cloud application on their behalf.
+They go beyond merely “permitting” or “denying” access.
 A CASB solution can enable users to access cloud applications, monitor user behavior, and protect organizations from risky cloud applications by providing visibility into user behavior.

 CASB Categories